 You can expect your therapist to be active: they will ask you questions, especially about your symptoms, what is happening in your personal interactions week-by-week, and how you feel.
 Because this is a time-limited therapy, your therapist will help you to keep focused on the area that you agreed to work on.
 This will include helping you to monitor how your symptoms are affected by what is happening in your life, work, relationships with others and how your symptoms affect these.
 The therapist will also help you to think about the people in your life who may be able to provide support to help you overcome your current difficulties.
 Where appropriate they will help you to develop new relationships that can provide the support you need.

 The therapist will also support you in making positive changes in your life.
 For example, they might encourage someone who fears that they will be rejected if they speak their mind to take the risk of trying out different ways of communicating more directly.
 This may feel difficult at first, but your therapist will be interested in thinking with you about any anxieties you have about putting into action what you discuss in the therapy.

-Your Therapy is strictly confidential, however, where there is reported risk to self or other, risk of harm to self or to or from others we are required to follow a set of safeguarding protocols to ensure your safety and that of others.
+Your therapy is strictly confidential, however, where there is reported risk to self or others, risk of harm to self or to or from others we are required to follow a set of safeguarding protocols to ensure your safety and that of others.
 We will talk to you about your concerns and you will be a part of this process.